Tablet Counting Machine Line Validation: Why Pre-Shipment Sample Testing Governs Operational Success

 We required the client to mail us his bottles, caps, capsules, and the tricky semi-transparent labels.
 We used these raw materials to test the machine physically.
 This allowed us to calibrate the Lion sensor and the counting channels to his exact product dimensions.

-We adjusted the sensitivity until it caught the edge of the transparent label perfectly every single time.
 We filmed this process.
 We sent the video to the client.
-Only after the machine ran perfectly with *his* items did we approve the shipment.
+Only after the machine ran perfectly with ”his”items did we approve the shipment.
 This eliminates the risk of the machine arriving in Canada and not working.

 Conclusion